floschott/foamquant/docs/source/about.rst

 .. note::

-   This documentation is under development.
-Only one jupyter notebook and part of the tools are currently available.
+   This documentation is under development:

+   * Only one jupyter notebook was uploaded.

+   * Only part of the tools are currently available.

+   * pip and conda installation are not yet available.